tantalum/tantalum.github.io/_drafts/bigdata-tar-pits.md

 - What is Big Data
 - Tar Pits
     - [X] Data Partitioning
-    - [ ] Reprocessing Plan
+    - [X] Reprocessing Plan
-    - [ ] Pre-Compute Aggregates
-    - [ ] At Lease Once vs. At Most Once vs. Exactly Once
+    - [X] At Lease Once vs. At Most Once vs. Exactly Once
     - [X] Time is an Illusion

 # What is Big Data